-Perfect Italian Meatballs seem like an appropriate way to start this week right?
-I think so!
+Perfect Italian Meatballs seem like the appropriate way to kick off the ALMOST weekend!

-Adam first whipped these up for me this summer and threw them on a pizza.
-I’ve since stolen his recipe and made them on repeat for chilly nights when all I want to do is throw something in the oven, curl up on the couch with a blanket, and have a glass of red wine.
-That basically my recipe for success these days between all the holiday parties and events.
-I’m majorly savoring any down time at home and these Perfect Italian Meatballs are kinda the best way to do it!
+These meatballs have been in the fall/winter rotation since my culinary school days, much like my baked rigatoni.
+They are PERFECTION.
+Adam, one of my very best friends and food stylist wizard, made them for me over 8 years ago!
+I've since stolen his recipe and made them on repeat for chilly nights when all I want to do is throw something in the oven, curl up on the couch with a blanket, and have a glass of red wine.
+That's basically my recipe for success these days between all the crazy deadlines and work obligations.
+I'm majorly savoring any down time when I can snuggle with Poppy, eat some Perfect Italian Meatballs and be very chill.

 - 1 pound ground beef sirloin

 - 1 ½ cup panko bread crumbs divided

 - 4 tablespoon milk

 - 1 loosely packed cup fresh parsley

 - 1 loosely packed cup s bunch basil

 - 4 cloves garlic finely chopped